feddelegrand7/bubblyr/README.md

 Below you can find some examples, feel free to experiment the remaining
 themes:

-#### Important: You may experiment some lags when viewing your Shiny/Rmd Document in the RStudio pane, instead use the browser.
+##### Important: You may experiment some lags when viewing your Shiny/Rmd Document in the RStudio pane, use the browser instead.

 ``` r
 library(shiny)